Post-TINA, Post-Peak (part 2)

 In this part, I’ll talk about how it lead me to my personal mission.

 After some reading, I saw that the commonplace problems of homelessness and famine are abnormalities caused by bad governance.
 Our use of nature is out-of-control.
 When I say “out-of-control,” that’s exactly what I mean: almost nobody gets to control what’s happening.
 You don’t.
 I don’t.
 A few people do (as I discovered in “Propaganda” by Edward Bernays) and they don’t seem to care if they destroy us.
 I also learned from “Progress and Poverty” that we’ve lost touch with the natural world and technology alone can’t fix it.

 The real tragedy of the commons is that there is an actual commons that contains so much aggregate wealth that it could free us all to lead lives of meaning instead of servitude, but it has been stolen and is being held just outside our reach.
 There are unlawful gatekeepers.
-This isn’t superficial wealth: touching it and shaping in its raw form has intrinsic meaning, but we’ve been denied that.
+This isn’t superficial wealth: touching it and shaping it has intrinsic meaning, but we’ve been denied that.

 This vast commons is comprised of two parts: the physical universe, and the compounded value of past human inventions (technological, artistic, or otherwise).
 It is simultaneously our setting and our character.

 The value of this commons is more than enough to cover the basics of life.
 If each human were paid for its usage, it would immediately solve the TINA problem, end homelessness, and remove people from the knife’s edge of famine.
 Imagine the freedom and flourishing we’d experience if we knew we had the basics of life covered no matter what and we weren’t forced to “invest” just to be able to make it through old age.